Jollywatt/jollywatt.github.io/content/posts/daylight-hours.typ

 #html.div(id: "fig3", class: "fig")

-This is one of four possible intercepts, but it’s the one we want: when $ε φ > 0$, the intercept is in the first quadrant, and when $ε φ < 0$ it is in the second, which is consistent with out three-dimensional picture of Earth, where the intercept we want depends on which hemisphere we’re in.
+This is one of four possible intercepts, but it's the one we want: when $ε φ > 0$, the intercept is in the first quadrant, and when $ε φ < 0$ it is in the second, which is consistent with out three-dimensional picture of Earth, where the intercept we want depends on which hemisphere we're in.

-We’re almost done, but the parameter value $λ$ isn’t the actual polar angle of the intercept point — we need that to find the arc length which lies in daylight.
+We're almost done, but the parameter value $λ$ isn't the actual polar angle of the intercept point — we need that to find the arc length which lies in daylight.
 The polar coordinate $θ$ of the intercept point $(x, y)$ is

 $